tinachentc/NLSDeconv/README.md

 ## Introduction:
 The provided codes implement NLSDeconv, an efficient cell-type deconvolution method for spatial transcriptomics (ST) data.
 NLSDeconv outputs an estimate for the proportion of each cell type within each spatial location in the tissue.

-We have two algorithm options: **soft-thresholding least squares (SLS)** and **non-negative least squares (NLS)**.
+NLSDeconv have two implemented algorithm options: **soft-thresholding least squares (SLS)** and **non-negative least squares (NLS)**.
 SLS is developed as a fast approximation version of NLS, and is recommended for users without GPU access.
-To implement the algorithm, user needs to provide **an ST dataset** and **an scRNA-seq dataset** (with cell type information).
+To run the algorithms, user needs to provide **an ST dataset** and **an scRNA-seq dataset** (with cell type information).

-We provide example codes for running algorithm on a seqFISH+ dataset in `main_example.py`.
-It can be directly run through after `example_data.zip` is unzipped to the current directory.
-We also provide the result plot in the below figure as a visualization example.
+We provide example codes for running these algorithms on a seqFISH+ dataset in `main_example.py`.
+To run this, users will need to first unzip `example_data.zip` to the working directory.
+Results can be visualized as follows.

 <div style="text-align: center;">
   <img src="./figures/overall_plt.png" alt="Example of Our Cell-type Deconvolution Result on seqFISH+ dataset" style="width: 39%; height: auto;">